federicosiciliano/easy_lightning/docs/source/User_Guide/config.rst

 2. **Scheduler**

    Similar to optimizers, you can define any learning rate scheduler from PyTorch by specifying its import path.
+You can also use warmup schedulers by adding a `warmup_params` section.

    **Example:**

    ::

        scheduler:
             name: StepLR
             params:
                step_size: 10
                gamma: 0.1
+            warmup_params: [optional]
+               type: linear
+               epochs: 5

 Special Characters
 ------------------